John Byrne (illustrator): The Sensational She-Hulk

 On the request of editor Mark Gruenwald, Byrne wrote and drew a new series in 1989, The Sensational She-Hulk (maintaining the 1985 graphic novel's title).
 Gruenwald directed that it be significantly different from the character's previous series, The Savage She-Hulk.
 Byrne's take was comedic and the She-Hulk, who was aware she was in a comic book, regularly broke the fourth wall, developing a love-hate relationship with her artist/writer by criticizing his storylines, drawing style, character development, etc. Byrne left the book after writing and drawing the first eight issues.
 Byrne was asked for input on writer Dwayne McDuffie's She-Hulk: Ceremony limited series, and according to Byrne, most of his objections to the story and notations of errors were ignored, and his editor, Bobbie Chase, "was rewriting my stuff to bring it into line with" the story in Ceremony.
 Upon complaining to DeFalco, Byrne says he was fired from his series.
 He later returned to write and draw issues #31–50 under new editor Renée Witterstaetter.

+In 2020, Marvel Comics announced a collected omnibus edition of Byrne's Sensational She-Hulk run featuring a digitally-recolored cover.
+Following negative fan feedback highlighted during a livestream by comics commentator Omar Valdivieso on his channel Near Mint Condition, Byrne personally contacted Marvel to request that the original coloring be restored for the final publication.